syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Protect attachments in existing PDF document

-The Syncfusion PDF Library supports also encrypting only the attachment files in an existing PDF document.
-Refer to the following code snippet
+The Syncfusion PDF Library supports also encrypting only the attachment files in an existing PDF document using the EncryptOnlyAttachments encryption option.
+Refer to the following code snippet.

 {% tabs %}